Spiderlight6/Recipes-generator/README.md

 User Interface Enhancements: Improving the UI to make it more easy to user  and visually appealing (better styling).

 Advanced Recipe Matching: Implementing more sophisticated matching logic to suggest recipes based on partial ingredient matches and user preferences.

+# Finally!

+I created this website in my local machine before even creating a repository and cloning it That's why there are not mant commits.